akka/akka-distributed-workers-scala.g8/docs/src/main/paradox/front-end.md

 * If the 'Master' accepts the request, the actor schedules a new tick to itself and toggles back to the idle behavior.
 * To deal with failures, the message uses the [ask pattern](http://doc.akka.io/docs/akka/current/scala/actors.html#ask-send-and-receive-future) to add a timeout to wait for a reply.
 If the timeout expires before the master responds, the returned 'Future' fails with an akka.pattern.AskTimeoutException.
-* We transform timeouts or denials from the 'Master' into a 'NotOK' value.
-The 'Future' is piped to the 'FrontEnd' actor as a message with the completed value, either the successful result, or 'NotOK'.
-If the work is not accepted or there is no response, for example if the message or response got lost, the FrontEnd actor backs off a bit and then sends the work again.
+* We transform timeouts or denials from the 'Master' into a 'Failed' value that is automatically piped back to `self` and a `Retry` is scheduled.

-The future is then `pipe`d to the actor itself, meaning that when it completes the value it is completed with is sent to the actor as a message.

-When a workload has been acknowledged by the master, the actor schedules a new tick to itself and toggles back to the `idle` behavior.
+When a workload has been acknowledged by the master, the actor goes back to the  `idle` behavior which schedules a `Tick` to start the process again.

 If the work is not accepted or there is no response, for example if the message or response got lost, the `FrontEnd` actor backs off a bit and then sends the work again.

-You can see the how the actors on a front-end node is started in the method `Main.startFrontEnd`:
+You can see the how the actors on a front-end node is started in the method `Main.start` when the node contains the `front-end` role:

 @@snip [Main.scala]($g8src$/scala/worker/Main.scala) { #front-end }